LAWS3211 Intellectual Property and China's Innovation-based Economy

 The unit provides students with (1) a comprehensive analysis of China's intellectual property laws and policies; (2) a comprehensive analysis of China's pro-innovation policies, laws and incentives and its cultural, social and global contexts; and (3) an overview of China's innovation economy and creative industries.

-- Students are able to (1) develop an overall understanding of the latest changes of China's intellectual property laws and pro- innovation policies; (2) employ a multidisciplinary perspective that critically places China in the context of the controversial global intellectual property regime; (3) contextually analyse China's innovation economy (such as E-commerce) and how it works (and fails in many cases); (4) demonstrate well developed skills in researching, analysing and evaluating literature; (5) develop the ability to advise potential clients regarding China's intellectual property and innovation issues; and (6) demonstrate ability to work in teams.
+- Students are able to (1) develop an overall understanding of the latest changes of China's intellectual property laws and pro- innovation policies; (2) employ a multidisciplinary perspective that critically places China in the context of the controversial global intellectual property regime; (3) contextually analyse China's innovation economy (such as E-commerce) and how it works; (4) demonstrate well developed skills in researching, analysing and evaluating literature; (5) develop the ability to advise potential clients regarding China's intellectual property and innovation issues; and (6) demonstrate ability to work in teams.

 - Indicative assessments in this unit are as follows: (1) research project; (2) exam; and (3) participation.
 Further information is available in the unit outline.